pmitra96/student_profiles/README.md

-### A simple student app which fetches data from given URL and then displays on the screen .
+## A simple student app which fetches data from given URL and then displays the fetched students data on the screen .

 ### as a user you can
 - view students
 - add tags to a student Ex: math topper etc